 Ciszek Hall is a residence hall for students enrolled in the Jesuit First Studies program in the Bronx, NY.
-The building is made up of two tenement buildings that were built in 1907 and combined in the early 90’s.
-The renovation increased capacity for the Jesuit program as they continue to grow, while creating enhanced connections between the two buildings for greater communal living.
+The project is made up of two tenement buildings that were built in 1907 and combined in the early 1990s.
+The renovation increased capacity for the Jesuit program as it grows, while enhancing connections between the two buildings for greater communal living.

-The bedroom count was increased from 24 to 30, requiring compact layouts.
-All required storage and programming was consolidated along one wall in each bedroom to provide greater consistency across bedrooms.
+With the renovation, the number of bedrooms increased from 24 to 30, requiring compact layouts.
+All storage and programming were consolidated along one wall in each room to provide greater consistency.

-To support the communal aspects of Ciszek Hall, public spaces are designed to create places for encounter.
-Corridors widen at various locations to encourage residents to bump into one another and connect.
+To support the communal aspects of Ciszek Hall, corridors widen at various locations to encourage residents to bump into one another and connect.

 Shared spaces throughout the former tenement buildings were carved out of constrained existing conditions.